jaco4873/cds-language-analytics-2025/assignments/assignment_5/README.md

-# IMDb Movie Review Sentiment Analysis
+# Assignment 5: IMDb Movie Review Sentiment Analysis

 ## Introduction
 This project implements and compares transformer models with traditional machine learning approaches for sentiment analysis on the IMDb movie review dataset.